-- Have some teaching experience (including marking, teaching a lab or tutorial session, guest or sessional lecturing, coaching, working as a tutor) or will be teaching at the same time as taking this course, or who have completed GSR 979: Introductory Instructional Skills
+- Have some teaching experience (including marking, teaching a lab or tutorial session, guest or sessional lecturing, coaching, working as a tutor) or will be teaching at the same time as taking this course

 - Be registered as a Masters or PhD graduate students in both terms (fall and winter; or terms 1 and 2)

 - Be employed as a post-doctoral fellow in the fall and winter terms of the upcoming academic year at the U of S